PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/genome_table.md

 # Genomes Tab

 ## Overview
-The Genomes Table provides a list of all the genomes and associated metadata in corresponding to the selected Taxon View level or for the user-defined Genome Group.
+The Genomes Tab provides a list of all the genomes and associated metadata in corresponding to the selected Taxon View level or for the user-defined Genome Group.
 From this page, genomes can be sorted, filtered, collected into groups, and downloaded.

 ### See also
   * [Genome Annotations](../organisms_taxon/genome_annotations.html)
   * [Genome Metadata](../organisms_taxon/genome_metadata.html)

-## Accessing the Genomes Table on the PATRIC Website
+## Accessing the Genomes Tab on the PATRIC Website
 Clicking the Genomes Tab in a Taxon View displays the Genome Table, listing of all of the genomes and associated metadata in corresponding to the selected Taxon View level or for the user-defined Genome Group.

 ![Genomes Table](../images/genomes_list.png)